nusco/narjillos/backlog.md

     Use clustering algorithms to automatically count the number of "species".

-* Count species with simple clustering algorithm (Levenshtein-based)
+* Count species with simple clustering algorithm
+  Levenshtein-based
 + "Next in cluster" and "Next cluster" buttons while following
+  Without this, it becomes very hard to understand how the creatures are clustered.
-  Also during demo.
+  Also apply during demo.

 + Continuous clustering
   Needs a fast clustering process.
 Obvious way: cache Levenshtein distances.
+  Compare clustering performance with Levenshtein and SimHash distances.
   Also look for other ways to optimize.

-+ Compare clustering performance with Levenshtein and SimHash distances
-* Track number of species clusters in history (or during lab analysis if too slow)
+* Track number of species clusters in history
+  Or during lab analysis if too slow.
 - Track composition of species clusters in history
 - Track genera/species/mutations separately
   They are just different cluster radiuses.